arangodb/docs/3.10/foxx-reference-routers-request.md

 * **size**: `number` (Default: `Infinity`)

   Length of the satisfiable range (e.g. number of bytes in the full response).
-  If present, ranges exceeding the size will be considered unsatisfiable.
+  If present, ranges exceeding the size are considered unsatisfiable.

 Returns `undefined` if the `Range` header is absent, `-2` if the header is present but malformed, `-1` if the range is invalid (e.g. start offset is larger than end offset) or unsatisfiable for the given size.

-Otherwise returns an array of objects with the properties *start* and *end* values for each range.
-The array has an additional property *type* indicating the request range type.
+Otherwise returns an array of objects with the properties `start` and `end` values for each range.
+The array has an additional property `type` indicating the request range type.

 **Examples**